n-insaidoo/SLPA/README.md

 # SLPA
 Shopping List Personal Assistant - [Facebook Messenger Chatbot](https://developers.facebook.com/docs/messenger-platform/)

 PHP framework representing a simple Chatbot aimed at managing communal shopping lists.
 The Chatbot operates within Facebook Messenger platform.
-At the current stage the latter does not operate throuh [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) (Natural Language Processing), but the system is structured to easily allow this integration and many other in the future.
-The system only responds to a set of predefined commands and the entries on [Persistance Menu](https://developers.facebook.com/docs/messenger-platform/reference/messenger-profile-api/persistent-menu/):
+At the current stage, the latter does not operate through [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) (Natural Language Processing), but the system is structured to easily allow this integration and many others in the future.
+The system only responds to a set of predefined commands and the entries on its [Persistent Menu](https://developers.facebook.com/docs/messenger-platform/reference/messenger-profile-api/persistent-menu/):

 ```
 // Commands